kwinz/board_dl/README.md

 # board_dl

 Downloads images/videos from 4chan using Python3.6 or newer.
+* Supports original filenames.
+* Supports Unicode names.
+* Fast parallel download.
+* If no URL is passed as argument takes the URL from the clipboard.
+* Can download until 404.
+* Supports showing files when download finishes.
+* Supports HTTP and HTTPS links.
+* Tested with Windows 10 and Linux Ubuntu 18.04.

 # Usage